ArjoNagelhout/cuboid/README.md

             - TransformData
         - **📁 Input** `handling of spatial input events from XR controllers, adapted from XR Interaction Toolkit`
             - 📁 Core
-                - ExecuteEvents
                 - Handedness `Handle right vs left handedness`
                 - RayInteractor
-                - SortUtils
                 - SpatialGraphicRaycaster `Raycasting with UI`
                 - SpatialInputModule `Handling of input events that retains focus for either UI interactions or 3D scene interactions`
                 - SpatialPhysicsRaycaster `Raycasting with 3D scene`
                 - SpatialPointerConfiguration
-                - SpatialPointerEventData
                 - SpatialPointerEvents
                 - SpatialPointerReticle
-                - SpatialPointerReticleData
-            - 📁 Data `Scriptable objects`
             - 📁 Keyboard `Custom VR keyboard implementation with numeric support`
             - 📁 XRController `Handling buttons and rendering of controller`
-            - InputController `Mapping button to high level actions such as Select or Modifier Key 1 pressed`
+            - InputController `Mapping button to high level actions`
         - **📁 Rendering**
             - PassthroughController `Turning Passthrough on or off`
             - ScreenshotController `For capturing thumbnails of the scene when saving a document`